 - We are allowed to deny this request in certain circumstances and may ask you to put these requests in writing and provide a reason that supports your request.

-- We are not required to agree to your request and the request may be denied if would affect your care.
+- We are not required to agree to your request and the request may be denied if it would affect your care.

-- If you pay for a service or health care item out-of-pocket in full, you can ask HOG not to share that information for the purpose of your payment or our operation with your health insurer.
+- If you pay for a service or health care item out-of-pocket in full, you can ask Highlands not to share that information for the purpose of your payment or our operation with your health insurer.

 - We will comply with the request unless a law requires us to share that information.